-Diamond prices increased rapidly in 2011, reaching a peak in early August, when the price of rough softened as a result of world financial uncertainties, particularly in Europe.
+Diamond prices increased rapidly in 2011, reaching a peak in early August of that year, when the price of rough softened as a result of world financial uncertainties, particularly in Europe.
 Rough prices rose during the first quarter of 2012 but the world financial situation once again caused the price of rough to decrease during the second and third quarters of 2012.
 Rough prices have, however, increased since the end of the third quarter of 2012 with overall rough diamond prices at the end of 2012 increasing slightly from rough diamond prices at the end of 2011.
-Current rough prices are slightly above the price used in the Feasibility Study.
+Current rough prices are estimated to be slightly above the price used in the Feasibility Study.

-As of May 7, 2013, the Company had approximately \$6.7 million in cash and cash equivalents and short-term investments (excluding \$1.8 million in restricted cash).
-Measures taken in early 2012 will enable the Company to conserve its cash position and provide an extended operating window in which Shore can complete the environmental permitting process and continue to seek opportunities for development capital.
+As of August 6, 2013, the Company had approximately \$5.3 million in cash and cash equivalents and short-term investments (excluding \$1.8 million in restricted cash).
+Measures taken in early 2012 have enabled the Company to conserve its cash position and provide an extended operating window in which Shore can complete the environmental permitting process and continue to seek opportunities for development capital.
 A portion of the Company's cash and cash equivalents and short-term investments will be used to advance certain aspects of the project, including the EIA and related permitting.